THE VOLGA GERMANS IN PORTLAND

 Rev. Ferdinand Renz

-Prior to his service in Portland, Rev. Renz served as pastor in Yuma, Colorado (1926); Cheyanne, Wyoming (1927); Sioux Falls, South Dakota (1929-1933).
-After his service in Portland he served in Boise, Idaho.
+Before his service in Portland, Rev. Renz served as pastor in Yuma, Colorado (1926); Cheyenne, Wyoming (1927); and Sioux Falls, South Dakota (1929-1933).
+After his pastorate in Portland, he served the Wright Congregational Community Church in Boise, Idaho.

 Sources